core-wg/senml-spec/draft-ietf-core-senml.md

 The following registrations are done following the procedure specified in {{RFC6838}} and {{RFC7303}}.
-This document registers media types for each serialization format of SenML (JSON, CBOR, and EXI) and also media types for the same formats of the streaming use (SensML).
-Clipboard formats are defined for the JSON and XML form of lists but do not make sense for streams or other formats.
+This document registers media types for each serialization format of SenML (JSON, CBOR, XML, and EXI) and also an equivalent set of media types for the streaming use (SensML, see {{sec-sensml}}).
+Clipboard formats are defined for the JSON and XML forms of SenML but not for streams or non-textual formats.

+The reason there are both SenML and the streaming SensML formats is that they are not the same data formats and they require separate negotiation to understand if they are supported and which one is being used.
+The non streaming format is required to have some sort of end of pack syntax which indicates there will be no more records.
+Many implementations that receive SenML wait for this end of pack marker before processing any of the records.
+On the other hand, with the streaming formats, it is explicitly not required to wait for this end of pack marker.
+Many implementations that produce streaming SensML will never send this end of pack marker so implementations that receive streaming SensML can not wait for the end of pack marker before they start processing the records.
+Given the SenML and streaming SenML are different data formats, and requirement for separate negotiation, a media type for each one is needed.

 Note to RFC Editor - please remove this paragraph.
 Note that a request for media type review for senml+json was sent to the